Advanced features¶

 Columnar MessagePack Ingest¶

-An optional high-performance ingest format is available behind the columnar-ingest feature flag.
+Columnar MessagePack ingest is enabled in default builds (columnar-ingest feature).
 It accepts columnar data encoded as MessagePack, reducing parse overhead compared to line protocol for bulk imports.

 This adds support for Content-Type: application/x-msgpack on the /write endpoint.